-Program Entrance Term: Fall, Spring, Summer
+Program Entrance Term: Fall, Spring

 Minimum Length of Program: 4 Term(s)

-Minimum Credit Hours for Graduation: 71
+Minimum Credit Hours for Graduation: 62

 The Construction Management degree program is designed to prepare students for a career in some aspect of construction supervision.
-Basic carpentry skills include laying footings and foundations, framing, roofing, and interior and exterior finishing.
-Management skills include principles of accounting, construction drafting, code review, scheduling, and contracting.
-Program graduates receive an Associate of Applied Science Degree in Construction Management.
+The carpentry courses provide background skills in several areas of construction.
+Supervision courses provide a core of management and supervisory courses leading to an Associates Degree in Construction Management.